PAVAN-KALYAN-KANTE/PAVAN-KALYAN-KANTE/README.md

 🔭 Currently I am a looking for a full-time React Developer job .
 I'm Studying 4th Btech IT at GVPCE.
 I'm interested in working as a full-time React Developer With expertise in React.
 I am Practising  MERN stack & TypeScript.

+🔭 Coding on ReactJS and dreaming on MERN stack.
+Wants to help companies to build complex web applications serving millions of users with React and modern technologies.

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
 Other skills on my bucket list for coming months are Rreading documentations and blogs.🙂

 🌱 I like to practice the concepts from scratch and In leisure time I practice Custom methods in javascript and Reactjs.🙂